Disclaimer

 Other kinds of grooming tools may include the following:

-• Slicker Brush – This brush can be used with any kind of coat.
+- Slicker Brush – This brush can be used with any coat.
 It has a flattened or rounded head with lines of small wire teeth that help untangle and remove stray fur.

-• Shedding Blade – A Shedding Blade is an excellent tool for removing and collecting dead hair effectively.
+- Shedding Blade – A Shedding Blade is an excellent tool for effectively removing and collecting dead hair.
 It keeps your pet looking great while reducing the amount of shed hair on your soft furnishings and apparel.

 A common piece of advice often given to owners of Cairn Terriers is to check the thickness and condition of the dog’s undercoat and to have it “stripped” if necessary.
-This not only thins out and tidies up the undercoat it also enables the proper growth of the outer hairs and can control any excess shedding.
-If this process is carried out correctly, your dog should not shed very much.
+This not only thins out and tidies up the undercoat it also enables the proper growth of the outer hairs and can control excess shedding.
+If this process is done correctly, your dog should not shed much.

-It is worth checking out what tools you need and how to properly strip the coat of your dog, or you can leave it to a professional if it seems too challenging for you to do yourself.
-Here is a straightforward video that explains how to use a few products and rakes that you can use to properly remove dead hairs and strip the coat without giving any discomfort to your dog.
-This may be done with or without bathing, but this is described well in the video.
+It is worth checking out what tools you need and how to strip your dog’s coat properly, or you can leave it to a professional if it seems too challenging for you to do it yourself.

-If you do groom your dog in this way regularly I’m sure shedding will be minimized!
+If you groom your dog in this way regularly, I’m sure shedding will be minimized!

 What Causes Pets to Shed More Than Usual?

 Factors such as age, lifestyle, diet, genetics, and medical conditions can all influence how much your pet sheds.
 So if you have a shedding problem with your dog, it’s time to work out which of these is causing the problem.
-If it is not obvious, or you are unsure of the cause, consult your local vet for advice.
+If it is not obvious or unsure of the cause, consult your local vet for advice.

-Stress in pets can stem from several activities, including moving homes, getting a new pet for the household, and even meeting strangers.
-A new pet or member of your family could introduce jealousy and may divide your attention away from your dog, and he or she will not be happy about that!
+Pet stress can stem from several activities, including moving homes, getting a new pet for the household, and even meeting strangers.
+A new pet or family member could introduce jealousy and may divide your attention away from your dog, and he or she will not be happy about that!

-If you notice that your pet is shedding more than usual, it’s always best to talk with your veterinarian to find out what might be causing it.
-And if stress is the cause, you’ll need some advice on what you can do to reduce this stress and return things to normal.
+If your pet is shedding more than usual, it’s always best to talk with your veterinarian to find out what might be causing it.
+And if stress is the cause, you’ll need some advice on how to reduce this stress and return things to normal.

-Diet changes could cause more shedding if you feed them food that has higher protein content (which will make their hair feel thicker).
+Diet changes could cause more shedding if you feed them food with higher protein content (which will make their hair feel thicker).
 So, in this case, be sure to notice when the shedding became a problem and ask yourself if a change in diet could be the culprit.

 About Cairn Terriers

-The Cairn Terrier is most famous as the dog in the Wizard of Oz.
+The Cairn Terrier is most famous as the dog in The Wizard of Oz.
 He originated in the Isle of Skye and the Scottish Highlands as one of three breeds but became the Cairn Terrier in the early 1900s.
-The word “cairn” means the rocks that badgers and foxes live in.
+The word “cairn” means the rocks in which badgers and foxes live.
 The Terrier would squeeze down the cairns to trap the animal and then bark for his owner to come and kill it.

 Conclusion

-If you are thinking about getting a Cairn Terrier, you must be prepared for their shedding.
+If you are considering getting a Cairn Terrier, you must be prepared for their shedding.
 They shed year-round and are considered “moderate shedders.”
-The good news is they rarely have skin conditions that come from the excess dog hair in their coat.
+The good news is they rarely have skin conditions from the excess dog hair in their coat.
 The Cairn is a fairly low-maintenance breed.

-There are some things Cairn owners can do to help with this problem, including brushing your dog often with a slicker brush or combing it out after petting them, so not all of the fur gets on your clothes.
+There are some things Cairn owners can do to help with this problem, including brushing their dog often with a slicker brush or combing it out after petting them so not all of the fur gets on their clothes.
 It would help if you also give your dog regular baths during heavy shedding periods, which you may find yourself doing more frequently than other breeds due to how quickly these dogs lose their coats when changing seasons.

 Copyright CaninePals.
 All Rights Reserved.